apayne97/phys423/notes/intro_to_our_proteins.md

 ---
 layout: page
-title: Protein Structure
-description: Intro to our Proteins of Interest
+title: Intro to our Proteins of Interest
 ---